 When you're ready to apply

-We will assess nominations against the eligibility criteria and if the nomination is eligible, it will be forwarded to an independent committee for assessment against the assessment criteria, compared to other eligible nominations and a shortlist will be prepared.
+We will assess nominations against the eligibility criteria and if the nomination is eligible, we will forward it to an independent committee.
+The independent committee will assess the nomination against the assessment criteria compared to other eligible nominations and prepare a shortlist to proceed to Stage 2.
+Nominations must score a minimum of 50% against each of the assessment criteria.
+Only the highest-ranking nominations will be invited to proceed to Stage 2.

 If the nomination is shortlisted, the nominator will be invited to participate in Stage 2.